samuelcwilliams/kaleidoscope-eyes/README.md

 # kaleidoscope-eyes
 A CLI utility to find RGB values of a color.
-This uses Python's cv2, numpy, and pyperclip libraries.
+This uses Python's cv2, numpy, pandas and pyperclip modules.